Getting started with Tehama Administration

 - Log in to the Tehama Web UI.

-- Click the name of the Room that contains the Desktop you wish to edit.
+- Click the name of the Enclave that contains the Desktop you wish to edit.

 - Click on the WINDOWS DESKTOPS or LINUX DESKTOPS sidebar item, depending on what type of Desktop template you wish to edit.